fbpx

 Empowering Women

-Nothing shows the impact of our work better than the stories of women who have had their dignity and life restored, thanks to the support you give and the work we do to end obstetric fistula.
+Nothing shows the impact of our work better than the stories of women who have had their dignity and life restored, thanks to the support of people like you.

 0+